 A: The BOC is a credentialing agency, and our mission is to provide exceptional credentialing programs for health care professionals to assure protection of the public.
 While the BOC promotes the profession when possible, its priority must be public protection and the CPC concept is an initiative that does both protect the public and promotes the profession.
 The NATA is the primary organization promoting the athletic training profession.
 BOC encourages all ATs to be engaged members of the NATA and explore the numerous NATA benefits.

 Q: What will the requirements be to maintain my certification?

-Q: In CE/PD research, indications for building blocks and continued clinical implementation is best.
-Will there be the opportunity for growth through the CAMs/ CE to make sure change in clinical practice happens?
+Q: Will there be the opportunity for growth to make sure change in clinical practice happens?

 A: Yes, that is the idea.
 CPC would address both continued competence across the domains of athletic training, but also provide activities that promote growth and clinical expertise to enhance patient outcomes.

 Q: Does the CPC align with the Accreditation Council for Continuing Medical Education (ACCME) standards and processes?

 A: There may be some alignment, but ACCME standards address continuing medical education (CME).
 There is more alignment with ACCME standards and BOC Approved Provider standards for CE, which has been in place since 2016.

 Professional Goals Appraisal (PGA)